 Rob is a Ph.D. student in economics at University of Illinois at Chicago.
 His current research interests include tax policy, urban development and welfare reform.

 Carlyn So is an architectural designer with a devoted interest in addressing social equity issues and revitalizing existing buildings.
 With a passion for understanding how the government can play a more meaningful role in society, especially in her hometown of Chicago, Carlyn often ties planning, community & economic development, and graphic mapping into her projects.
 She believes design is a powerful problem-solving tool that can enhance public policy as a vehicle for progress, explain complex socio-economic systems and trigger conditions for a more humane society.
+Her design firm is RESUS Studio.

 Benjamin Sugar – Lead Organizer – The Hacks/Apps 4 Activists Project